 Mentor “matching” goes both ways: a good fit doesn’t mean that it is best only for the mentee; rather, a strong match indicates that both parties are content with the relationship.
-When approaching someone to be a mentor, you should directly check in and ensure that they can benefit from supporting you in your career.
+When someone approaches you to be their mentor, you should ask yourself, “How will I benefit from supporting this person in their career?”
 It may seem like a contradiction to the nature of a mentor relationship, but many mentors do benefit from helping up-and-coming professionals.

 Traits of a strong mentor

-A good mentor is someone who is willing to work for you without doing things for you entirely.
-They should always provide perspective but never give you the answer without first guiding and/or challenging you to reach it on your own.
+A good mentor is someone who is willing to work for their mentee without doing things for them entirely.
+They should always provide perspective but never give the mentee the answer without first guiding and/or challenging them to reach it on their own.
 Here are a few key traits of a strong mentor:

-Mentors should always strive to bring you back to the high level; at the end of each meeting, you should once again have a clear idea of your top priorities.
+Mentors should always strive to bring mentees back to the high level; at the end of each meeting, the mentee should once again have a clear idea of his or her top priorities.
 For anyone, the daily grind can result in a “trenches” perspective in which you forget what you’re actually striving toward in the long-run.
-Mentors should help you maintain a strong sense of your key priorities, which will only help you to reach them sooner.
+You should help your mentee maintain a strong sense of their key priorities, which will only help them to reach them sooner.

 A strong mentor offers perspective in most situations and is able to provide their mentee with a more objective standpoint, even if they haven’t gone through a particular experience themselves.
 Mentees benefit from the perspective of an industry leader or experienced professional in a number of tangible ways (connections, introductions, feedback on work, etc.), but one of the best advantages that a mentor provides is a simple perspective check throughout the journey.